eslint/eslint/docs/rules/for-direction.md

 # for-direction

-Enforces "for" loop update clause moving the counter in the right direction.
+Enforces `for` loop update clause moving the counter in the right direction.

 ## Rule Details